 4.1.2.
 Relative contribution of traits towards total genetic divergence

-The use of D2 statistics increased by its application in estimating the percentage contribution of various traits towards total genetic diversity (Figure 5).
+The usefulness of D² statistics was further demonstrated by its application in estimating the percentage contribution of individual traits to the total genetic (Figure 5).
 The contribution of 14 traits in faba bean genotypes as percent are given in Table 6.
-The evaluation of per cent contribution of various characters towards the expression of total genetic divergence indicated that the maximum contribution towards genetic diversity was contributed by days to 50 % flowering (14.5 %, days to 80 % maturity (11.4 %), plant height (5.7%), pod length (12.4 %), seed yield plant-1 (11.3 %), seed index (6.3%), number of seeds pod-1 (5.6 %), leaf width (5.5 %), leaf length (5.5%), number of pods node-1 (5.2 %), pod width (4.5 %), pods plant-1 (4.6 and%), number of flowers inflorescence-1 (3.6 %) and number of stems from main stem (3.8 %) contributed less towards less diversity.
+The evaluation of per cent contribution of various characters towards the expression of total genetic divergence indicated that the maximum contribution towards genetic diversity was contributed by days to 50 % flowering (14.5 %, days to 80 % maturity (11.4 %), plant height (5.7%), pod length (12.4 %), seed yield plant-1 (11.3 %), seed index (6.3%), number of seeds pod-1 (5.6 %), leaf width (5.5 %), leaf length (5.5%), number of pods node-1 (5.2 %), pod width (4.5 %), pods plant-1 4.6% number of flowers inflorescence-1 (3.6 %) and number of stems from main stem (3.8 %) contributed less towards less diversity.
 The need for parental diversity in optimum magnitude to obtain superior genotypes for recovery of transgressive segregants has also been repeatedly emphasized.

 Table 6: Relative contribution of fourteen traits towards total diversity of faba bean (vicia faba)